SENSEI KEN LARKMAN

 President & Senior Instructor

-Sensei Ken Larkman is an internationally published freelance writer and and entrepreneur who has been practicing/teaching karate for more than 40 years:
+Sensei Ken Larkman is an internationally published freelance writer, journalist and entrepreneur who has been practicing/teaching karate for more than 40 years.

 A childhood illness has left him with many problems with his legs, knees and feet that often make training Karate difficult.